-It’s that time again.
-If you are planning any on-air pranks on Monday for April Fools’ Day, think twice.
-As we do every year about this time, we need to play our role as attorneys and ruin the fun by repeating our reminder that broadcasters need to be careful with any on-air pranks, jokes or other bits prepared especially for the day.
-While a little fun is OK, remember that the FCC does have a rule against on-air hoaxes.
-While issues under this rule can arise at any time, broadcaster’s temptation to go over the line is probably highest on April 1.
+Every year at about this time, we worry that radio stations may be tempted to run some big April Fools’ Day stunt.
+But, with the country seemingly on edge because of natural and human emergencies in the news almost every day, a prank that may seem funny to some could trigger concerns with others.
+As we do every year about this time, we need to play our role as attorneys and ruin any fun that you may be planning by repeating our reminder that broadcasters need to be careful with any on-air pranks, jokes or other on-air bits prepared especially for April 1.
+Particularly as the day falls on a Saturday this year, and less experienced personnel who may not be as familiar with legal concerns may be manning stations, a warning seems again to be appropriate.
+While a little fun is OK, remember that the FCC has a rule against on-air hoaxes, and there can be liability issues with false alerts that are run on a station.
+Issues like these can arise at any time, but a broadcaster’s temptation to go over the line is probably highest on April 1.

 The FCC’s rule against broadcast hoaxes, Section 73.1217, prevents stations from running any information about a “crime or catastrophe” on the air, if the broadcaster (1) knows the information to be false, (2) it is reasonably foreseeable that the broadcast of the material will cause substantial public harm and (3) public harm is in fact caused.
 Public harm is defined as “direct and actual damage to property or to the health or safety of the general public, or diversion of law enforcement or other public health and safety authorities from their duties.”
-Air a program that fits within this definition and causes a public harm, and expect to be fined by the FCC.
+If you air a program that fits within this definition and causes a public harm, you should expect to be fined by the FCC.

 Continue Reading Broadcasters Beware – April Fools Day Can Trigger FCC Concerns